Lýsing:

 - Wealth creation and good corporate governance: the role of boundary systems

-- Enterprise governance
+- Enterprise risk management (ERM)

 - A broader view on corporate governance: stakeholder, social and environmental responsiveness